Assessment of the Earth orientation parameter accuracy from concurrent VLBI observations: Data analysis

 In a case of quad-band data, the fringe fitting process estimates phase, ionosphere-free group delay, and the contribution of the ionosphere in a single fit.
 In a case of dual-band data, we process visibilities from each band separately, and then form a linear combination of group delays with coefficients selected in such a way that the frequency-dependent contribution of path delay in the ionosphere is canceled \citep[see, for instance,][]{r:sba}.

-Fourfit computes the uncertainties of group delays based on the achieved signal to noise ratios (SNR) assuming individual samples of visibilities are independent and uncorrelated with time and frequency using the equations 6.45 and A12.24 presented in \citet{r:tms}:
+Fourfit computes the uncertainties of group delays based on the achieved signal to noise ratio (SNR) of \addlp{$C(\tau_p,\tau_g,\dot{\tau}_p)$ amplitudes} assuming individual samples of visibilities are independent and uncorrelated with time and frequency using the equations 6.45 and A12.24 presented in \citet{r:tms}: